Institution of Engineering and Technology: Scholarships

 The IET offer Diamond Jubilee undergraduate scholarships for first year students studying an IET accredited degree.
 Winners receive between £1,000 and £2,000 per year for up to four years to help with their studies.
 Eligibility is partially based on the exam results at the final year of school prior to university.
 IET also offers postgraduate scholarships intended for IET members carrying out doctoral research; the postgraduate scholarships offered by the IET assist members with awards of up to £10,000 to further research engineering related topics at universities.
 The IET Engineering Horizons Bursary is offered at £1,000 per year for undergraduate students on IET accredited degree courses in the UK and apprentices starting an IET Approved Apprenticeship scheme to those UK residents who have overcome personal challenges to pursue an engineering education.

 The IET outside the United Kingdom

 The IET refers to its region-specific branches as "Local Networks".

 Australia

-IET Australia is the Australian Local Network of the IET (Institution of Engineering and Technology).
+IET Australian is the Australian Local Network of the IET (Institution of Engineering and Technology).
 The Australian Local Network of the IET has representation in all the states and territories of Australia.
 These include the state branches, their associated Younger Members Sections, and university sections in Australia.
 The Younger Members Sections are divided in categories based on each state, e.g. IET YMS New South Wales (IET YMS NSW).